rsalunga29/security-notes/Offensive Security/Web Application Security/Nginx Misconfigurations/Off-By-Slash.md

 ```

 ## Prevention
-Add trailing slashes to all `location` instructions.
+Add trailing slashes to all `location` directives.